abhinavnatarajan/Xfeed/README.md

     * You would like to build a standalone version for Mac OS.
 The source code for Xfeed includes the necessary files to create a standalone version on Mac.
 At the time of writing, I merely don't have a Mac to compile and build this standalone version.
     * You would like to build AAX, RTAS, or AU versions of Xfeed for use in Pro Tools.

    Xfeed was built using the JUCE framework (v7.0.2) in C++ and compiled with MSVC C++20.
+Download the [source code](https://github.com/abhinavnatarajan/Xfeed/releases/latest/) and extract it.
 The simplest way to generate the makefiles necessary to compile Xfeed is to use the program `Projucer.exe` (which is included with the JUCE library) to open `Xfeed.jucer` and generate the project structure.

 ## Usage
 There are only three settings in Xfeed: